Skip to main content

 Protecting System Components Before the First Freeze

 Insulation is vital in preventing freeze damage.
 During cold snaps, your backflow preventer and exposed pipes need adequate covering.
-The timer should be programmed to accommodate seasonal changes in watering needs.
+The timer should be programmed to accommodate seasonal changes in watering needs, and routine inspection performed to prevent water waste or damage.

 Consider these protective measures: